Data driven weak universal consistency: Characterization of Model Classes

-\bRemark We show in~\cite{SA12:jmlr} that $\cP^\infty$ is insurable iff some neighborhood (as defined here) of every $p\in\cP^\infty$ is tight\footnote{To be defined}.
-In both cases, note that the condition relies on some neighborhood of every model being simple.
-This appears to be a feature of all such data-driven formulations, see the Conclusion as well.
-From Lemma~\ref{lm:bndprc}, we therefore obtain \bCorollary If $\cP^\infty$ is \dwc, then $\cP^\infty$ is insurable. \eCorollary \eRemarkp
+In both cases, note that the condition relies on some neighborhood within the model class of every model being simple.
+We expect this kind of locality to appear as a feature of the characterization of which model classes admit data-derived estimators in most data-derived formulations.

-\mysubsection{Connections between compression and prediction} As one would expect, we show that strong compression implies insurability.
-But the relation between weak compression and insurability is more subtle---we show that neither implies the other.
-We construct classes that are weakly compressible but not insurable, as well as those that are insurable but not weakly compressible.
-Finally, as shown in the Corollary above, \dwc implies insurability.